SanderJBouwman/shiniertreecheckbox/readme.md

 ## Features
 - Able to process large amounts of items in the treecheckbox > 50.000 items
+- Only renders the visible checkboxes using Lazy Loading
 - Fast searching
 - (custom) Callback functions to Shiny